git-sudo-404/Database_Systems_CMU/Project 0/README.md

 - log(2^64) = 64 ==> log (64) ==> 7.
 - log(log(2^64)) == 7. _Therefore hyperLOGLOG_

+### Error Rates and Improvisations

+#### SuperLogLog

+- We consider only the top 70% to not include the outliers , this reduces the error rate to 1.06/sqrt(m) , m - number of buckets in hash.

+#### HyperLogLog

+- Take Harmonic Mean.

 ### Resources

 - [YouTube Video by Breaking Tap](https://www.youtube.com/watch?v=lJYufx0bfpw)